 An alliance is almost like a 'friendship' between countries.
 When countries form an 'alliance,' they agree to support one another in a time of conflict.
 The two main alliances in the First World War are called the Triple Alliance and the Triple Entente.
-The alliance system can cause tension and can turn a NIN S war between two countries into a 'world war.'
+The alliance system can cause tension and can turn a war between two countries into a 'world war.'

 Imperialism is when a country take land abroad to build an empire.
 This can increase a countries wealth, power and influence.
-Imperialism increasing competition between countries which in turn, builds tension and envy,
+Imperialism increasing competition between countries which in turn, builds tension and envy.

 Nationalism is almost like an extreme patriotism.
-It is when very proud of their country and feel that they are superior (bette countries).
-This can lead to a war because countries might want to they are the best.
-Furthermore, people who have nationalistic id anything for their country.
-This might lead to some extreme acmight have severe consequences (e.g. the Assassination
+It is when people feel very proud of their country and feel that they are superior (better than other countries).
+This can lead to a war because countries might want to prove that they are the best.
+Furthermore, people who have nationalistic ideas, will do anything for their country.
+This might lead to some extreme actions that might have severe consequences (e.g. the Assassination).